 American Legion Federal Post No. 19-Commander, Lawrence S. Little; 1st Vice Commander, Thomas J. Kennedy, Jr.; Finance Officer, Betty Bonds; Adjutant, Kendall Cooper.

 American Legion Federal Post No. 19, Sponsor; Catherine E. Pugh Mayor-Baltimore City Landmark, Baltimore National Heritage Area.

 Location.
 39° 18.287′ N, 76° 37.754′ W. Marker is in Baltimore, Maryland.
-Marker is at the intersection of Madison Avenue and Mosher Street on Madison Avenue.
+Memorial is at the intersection of Madison Avenue and Mosher Street on Madison Avenue.
 Touch for map.
 Marker is in this post office area: Baltimore MD 21217, United States of America.
+Touch for directions.

 Categories. • Fraternal or Sororal Organizations •

 More.
 Search the internet for American Legion Federal Post No. 19.